 - First Aid – Emergency response basics, wound care, safety skills

-- Observation – Nature journaling, safety walks, detail awareness
+- Observation – Nature journaling, safety walks, identifying patterns, and detail awareness

 - Planning & Organization – Event prep, time management, setting goals